K9 Mastery has answers to all of your commonly asked questions below.

 This may be allowed during basic obedience but does require trainer approval.
 It would be required that the handler have adequate containment for one of the dogs at all times, such as a crate, since only one dog may be worked at a time.
 Otherwise, each dog must have a handler present.
 It is always preferred that each dog have its own handler.

 The equipment required to train will actually vary based on the dog.
-However, everyone is required to start with a 6 ft. leather leash that is either stitched or riveted and a prong collar no matter the age, breed, or temperament of dog enrolled.
+However, everyone is required to start with a 6 ft. leather or biothane leash that is either stitched or riveted and a prong collar no matter the age, breed, or temperament of dog enrolled.
 Do not purchase a braided leash.
-The thinner the leash the better as well. (ex: purchase a 1/2 inch wide leash instead of a 3/4 wide if possible) An alternative to a leather leash is leather alternative leashes available for purchase online made out of bio thane.
+The thinner the leash the better as well. (ex: purchase a 1/2 inch wide leash instead of a 3/4 wide if possible).

 All aggressive dogs are required to also have a choke chain if the prong collar does not provide adequate correction for the aggressive behavior.
 If you are not sure what size collar you will need, please feel free to contact us.
 We do also prefer the use of a toggle choke chain instead of a traditional choke chain with two rings for a better fit.